From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Structure versus Parameter Learning

-Derivation trees are essentially proofs of individual examples and are nothing more than branches of SLD resolution \cite{lloyd:book}.
-For instance, the example \texttt{connected(a,b)} can be proven using the first clause, whereas the example \texttt{connected(a,c)} can be proven by chaining the two clauses (\texttt{connected(a,c) :- edge(a,b), connected(b,c)} and \texttt{connected(b,c) :- edge(b,c)}).
+Derivation trees are essentially proofs of individual examples that correspond to branches in the SLD-tree \cite{lloyd:book}.
+For instance, the example \textit{connected(a,b)} can be proven using the first clause, whereas the example \textit{connected(a,c)} can be proven by chaining the two clauses ($connected(a,c) \leftarrow edge(a,b), connected(b,c)$ and $connected(b,c) \leftarrow edge(b,c)$).

 DiffLog uses derivation trees to formulate the learning problem as numerical optimisation over the weights associated with the rules.
-More precisely, DiffLog defines the probability of deriving an example as the product of the weights associated with the clauses used in the derivation tree of the corresponding example.
+More precisely, DiffLog defines the probability of deriving an example as the product of the weights associated to the clauses used in the derivation tree of the corresponding example.
 For instance, DiffLog would formulate the learning problem for the two examples as follows

 \end{boxedexample}